eckyputrady/hpc-threshold/README.md

 # hpc-threshold

-This is a small utility for validating whether HPC result is above some defined thresholds.
-This program is meant to be used within a CI pipeline, in which the build will fail if the code coverage falls below the thresholds.
+`hpc-threshold` ensures the code coverage of your Haskell project is above configured thresholds.
+This program is meant to be used within a CI pipeline, in which the build will fail if the code coverage falls below the configured thresholds.

-The program reads a configuration file named `.hspec-threshold` and parse HPC text from stdin.
-The program outputs a report and will terminate with status code 1 if the coverage falls below threshold, and 0 otherwise.
+The program reads a configuration file named `.hpc-threshold` and parse [Haskell Program Coverage (HPC)](https://wiki.haskell.org/Haskell_program_coverage) text from `stdin`.
+The program outputs a report and will terminate with exit code 1 if the coverage falls below the configured threshold, and exit code 0 otherwise.

 ## User Guide

-Install the utility by using stack
+Install the program by using stack

 ```
 stack install hpc-threshold
 ```

-Then, create a configuration file named `.hspec-threshold`:
+Then, create a configuration file named `.hpc-threshold`:

 ```
 [ Threshold